astrada/bs-styletron-react/README.md

 Run:

-    yarn add --dev bs-styletron-react
+    yarn add --dev @astrada/bs-styletron-react

 to add the library to your project dependencies.
-And add `bs-styletron-react` to `dependencies` node of your `bsconfig.json`.
+And add `@astrada/bs-styletron-react` to `dependencies` node of your `bsconfig.json`.